 Stream, Compute, Act.

-Data can be analysed as it flows — at the point of capture — with only the results worth keeping ever written to storage.
-Retention becomes a deliberate output of data validation and analysis, not the prerequisite for it.
+Data can be analysed as it flows - at the point of capture - with only the results worth keeping written to storage.
+Retention becomes a deliberate output of validation, enrichment, policy, and analysis, not the prerequisite for it.
+Three things changed:

-Your live operational intelligence — the trade signals, sensor readings, and customer actions your business acts on in real time — doesn't need to sit in a lake first.
-The value is in processing it as it arrives, whilst you have time to influence the event that's unfolding.
+Live operational intelligence - trade signals, sensor readings, telemetry, customer actions, fraud signals, machine events - does not need to sit in a lake first.
+The value is in processing it as it arrives, influencing the outcome while there is still time.

 This is no longer theoretical architecture.
 Lightning delivers it.